 The author's profile picture for the book.
-Taken outside the
+Taken outside the real Honey Island Swamp Tour building. |

 The twisty-turny, rustic, but paved road, led up to a large, mostly empty gravel parking lot.
 A small, weathering bungalow-type building with two rockers on the porch sat off to the side of the lot.
 A sheriff truck was the only other vehicle in sight.
-The carved wooden sign on the building read Honey Island Swamp Tours
+The carved wooden sign on the building read Honey Island Swamp Tours.

 Another sign sporting a picture of an alligator read Trespassers Will Be Delicious.
 The rhododendrons were in bloom—bright pink and red clusters against the deep browns and muted greens of the surrounding vegetation.
 Various rustic bird houses hung about the place.
 Dad parked the van in the nearest non-handicap parking space and we piled out into the sunny-breezy weather.
 Twat, twat, twat called a bird.
 Chur, chur, chur answered another.
 The doors of the white with red lettering St. Tammany Parish police truck opened and two officers stepped out sauntering our way.